kstrm/Starting-out-with-python/README.md

 ## Running python

 **In the cloud**
-* [CoCalc][4] (formerly SageMathCloud) is a fantastic free resource for collaborative coding in python and many other languages.
+* [CoCalc][4] (formerly SageMathCloud) is a good free resource for collaborative coding in python and many other languages.
 Using Python and/or Jupyter notebooks on CoCalc is a perfect place to start.

 **On your local computer**
 * Continuum Analytics “Anaconda” distribution: https://www.continuum.io/downloads